 Summer is here and boy it’s here to stay.
-Be your daily office commute or a weekend getaway, travelling without AC is going to be dreadful and hellish.
+Be your daily office commute or a weekend getaway, travelling without AC is going to be dreadful.
 Given that the temperature inside the car cabin can rise up to 60°C, checking up on your car AC should be your top priority.
-There can be a host of issues creeping like low cooling, bad odour, failed compressor and what not.
-Although regular AC maintenance should be a ritual, It is generally prescribed to get a full car AC service every year to keep the cooling at maximum efficiency.
-So, why wait?
-Bring down your car to a nearest GoMechanic workshop for a full car AC service at the best price in your city.
+There can be a host of issues creeping up like low cooling, odour, failed compressor and many others.
+Although regular AC maintenance should be a ritual, it is generally prescribed to get a full car AC service every year to keep the cooling at maximum efficiency.

-In this blog post, we are going to elaborate on what goes inside with an AC service.
-Learn more on vital AC components, common AC issues and how you can easily maintain your car AC at home!
+In this blog post, we are going to elaborate on what goes inside AC servicing.
+Learn more on vital AC components, common AC issues and how you can easily maintain your car air conditioning at home!
 Read more.

-let’s get some insight on what makes a car AC functions ie. the components.
-Starting with the;
+Let’s get some insight into what makes a car AC function – the components.
+Starting with the-

 As the name suggests, is responsible for compressing the refrigerant.
-It works like a pump that pressurises the refrigerant and passes it on to the evaporator.
-The compressor is driven by a drive-belt which also powers the power steering, water pump etc.
+The compressor works like a pump that pressurises the refrigerant and passes it on to the evaporator.
+The drive-belt drives the compressor.
+It also powers the power steering, water pump etc.

-It is a fluid that is contained within the coils of a car AC system that makes the whole cooling thing possible.
+The refrigerant is a fluid that is contained within the coils of a car AC system that makes the whole cooling thing possible.
 The most common refrigerant used in Car AC is the R134-a, also known as Tetrafluoroethane.
-Prior to 1993, the most widely used refrigerant was the R-12 a.k.a Freon which was quickly replaced due to its harmful environmental impact.
+Before 1993, the most widely used refrigerant was the R-12 a.k.a Freon.
+They, however, quickly replaced Freon since it harmed the environment.

-A condenser is a mesh of coils arranged in a zig-zag pattern that removes the heat from the compressed gas.
-It acts as a heat exchanger which cools the refrigerant changing its state from gas to liquid.
+A condenser is a mesh of coils.
+They arrange these coils in a zig-zag pattern to easily remove the heat from the compressed gas.
+It acts as a heat exchanger which cools the refrigerant by changing its state from gas to liquid.

-The evaporator is quite opposite to a condenser.
-It converts the liquid refrigerant back to its gaseous state simultaneously dissipating the heat and cooling it further.
-It is located inside the car typically hidden behind the dashboard.
+The evaporator is quite opposite of a condenser.
+It converts the liquid refrigerant back to its gaseous state.
+It simultaneously dissipates the heat and further cools it down.
+The evaporator is located inside the car.
+The manufacturers typically place it behind the dashboard.

-The expansion valve works in tandem with the evaporator to control the pressure of the AC refrigerant through the AC system.
+The expansion valve works in tandem with the evaporator.
+It controls the pressure of the AC refrigerant through the AC system.

-The dryer unit contains desiccant which is responsible for pulling away moisture that can seep into the AC system and the cabin.
+The dryer unit contains a desiccant.
+It is responsible for pulling away moisture that can seep into the AC system and the cabin.